TritonDataCenter/smartos-live/src/img/man/imgadm.1m.md

             -s field1,...
 Sort on the given fields.
 Default is "published_at,name".

+        A heuristic is used to determine which ZFS datasets are images (any filesystem or volume named 'POOL/UUID' whose mountpoint is not a zoneroot).
+If this includes datasets that it should not, you can tell imgadm to ignore them via: `zfs set imgadm:ignore=true DATASET`.

         Valid fields for "-o" and "-s" are: source, uuid, owner, name, version, state, disabled, public, published, published_at, type, os, urn, nic_driver, disk_driver, cpu_type, image_size,